sean-shiyuez/sean-shiyuez.github.io/_pages/includes/intro.md

 # 👨‍🎓 About Me
 Hi!
-I am currently a PhD student at [Institude for AI Industry Research (AIR)](https://air.tsinghua.edu.cn/en/) and [School of Vehicle and Mobility](http://www.svm.tsinghua.edu.cn/index.html), [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Prof. Xianyuan Zhan](http://zhanxianyuan.xyz/) and [Prof. Ya-Qin Zhang](https://air.tsinghua.edu.cn/en/info/1046/1188.htm).
+I am currently a third-year PhD student at [Institude for AI Industry Research (AIR)](https://air.tsinghua.edu.cn/en/) and [School of Vehicle and Mobility](http://www.svm.tsinghua.edu.cn/index.html), [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by [Prof. Xianyuan Zhan](http://zhanxianyuan.xyz/) and [Prof. Ya-Qin Zhang](https://air.tsinghua.edu.cn/en/info/1046/1188.htm).
 I got my bachelor's degree in June 2021 from the School of Mechanical Engineering, [Xi'an Jiaotong University](http://en.xjtu.edu.cn/).

 My research interest broadly lies in advanced data-driven learning theory and algorithms on decision making and optimization, such as **offline reinforcement learning (RL)**, as well as their promising applications on **autonomous driving** and **robotics**.